 Untitled (drone), a large-scale fiberglass sculpture mounted 25 feet high, is the second High Line Plinth commission by High Line Art in New York.
-Located on the park at West 30th Street and 10th Avenue, Untitled (drone) will be installed in May 2021 and will be on view through August 2022.
+Located on the park at West 30th Street and 10th Avenue, Untitled (drone) was installed in May 2021 and will be on view through August 2022.

 The sculpture is modeled after the Predator drone, a remotely piloted aircraft that was used by the US military beginning in 1995 to conduct reconnaissance around the world and, later, airstrikes in countries including Afghanistan, Iraq, Libya, Pakistan, Syria, Somalia, and Yemen.
 Its successor is currently employed by US Customs and Border Protection to surveil the nation’s borders and in support of law enforcement agencies, most recently in May 2020 to monitor protestors in Minneapolis responding to the murder of George Floyd.
 Similar technologies also have been adopted domestically by companies facilitating widespread city-sanctioned surveillance.